GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 1.25 lbs.
 A well made brace to be worn around the torso.
 Anytime the wearer attempts a [Body] check or save, *they may treat their lowest die result as being equal to their [Body] bonus*.

+**Glowing Ring**, $900
+Neg.
+A ring of any style or material.
+Much foner craftsmanship will incur a greater value than is listed, of course. *Produces dim light for .5 feet when worn*.

 **Green Giant's Bands**, $18,000
 Unique
 Neg.